 McNeese Police observe no waiting period before accepting all missing person reports that are brought to their attention involving students, staff or visitors.

 Persons who have reason to believe a resident student or McNeese State University student under the age of 18 or a child participating in McNeese State University affiliated events has been missing should notify one or more of the following McNeese employees or offices:

 - Office of University Police (any sworn officer, sergeant, lieutenant, deputy chief or chief) at 337-375-5711.
 University Police may notify the Office of Student Services upon notification.

 - Office of Student Services (dean of student services, director of student health and development, director of campus life and engagement) at 337-475-5709.
 University Police will be informed if notification is made to the Office of Student Services or its staff.

 - University Police will open a Missing Persons investigation and notify appropriate agencies.
 The University Police will accept a report of any student, staff or visitor regardless of the individual’s age or resident status on campus.

 Confidentiality of Resident Student Emergency Contact Information

-The University Police or representatives of the Office of University Services will attempt to make contact with the person(s) identified by the student as the emergency contact to explain the situation.
-Emergency contact information for resident students, which is maintained by the Office of University Services, shall be treated as confidential, accessible only to authorized McNeese officials, and may not be disclosed outside the institution except to law enforcement personnel in furtherance of a missing person investigation.
-Resident students shall be advised such emergency contact person or persons will be notified within 24 hours by the Office of University Services of a determination by McNeese Police that the resident student is missing.
+The University Police or representatives of the Office of Student Services will attempt to make contact with the person(s) identified by the student as the emergency contact to explain the situation.
+Emergency contact information for resident students, which is maintained by the Office of Student Services, shall be treated as confidential, accessible only to authorized McNeese officials, and may not be disclosed outside the institution except to law enforcement personnel in furtherance of a missing person investigation.
+Resident students shall be advised such emergency contact person or persons will be notified within 24 hours by the Office of Student Services of a determination by McNeese Police that the resident student is missing.